 - The client selects their desired option and then pays a 50% deposit;

 - Palmer works on a sketch or mock-up of the piece(s) and presents it to the client for review.
 At this point in time the client should offer any and all potential edits to the color and substance of the painting(s) or mural;

 - Palmer begins work on the project and reaches a point where he believes it is “ready”; and

 - The project or mural is unveiled to the client and then the client is given one opportunity to suggest artist edits.
 Once Palmer makes all potential edits in good faith, the remaining 50% balance is due.
 The project is then signed, sealed, delivered, and installed.

-If you represent a company that’s interested in commissioning original artwork by John Ross Palmer, please contact Ryan Lindsay at 281-224-0968 (Call or Text) or via the form below.
+If you represent a company that’s interested in commissioning original artwork by John Ross Palmer, please contact us at (713) 392-6882 or via the form below.
 Including information about your desired style, budget and timeline would be very helpful.